 As snow melts in the spring and during times of significant rainfall, large bodies of water such as rivers may have stronger than usual currents.
 The City reminds residents to stay away from all bodies of water.
 Parents should ensure their children and pets stay a safe distance from any water's edge.
 Do not attempt to rescue people or animals should they fall into a river.
 Call 9-1-1 immediately.
-If you require sandbags the City of Ottawa provides them at a number of locations.

 Will There Be Flooding in Your Area?

 The potential for flooding does exist during the spring.
 Large amounts of rain may also cause flooding at any time.
 Flooding in your area will depend on your proximity to waterways and floodplains.
 The City is working with the Rideau Valley Conservation Authority, the South Nation Conservation Authority, the Mississippi Valley Conservation Authority, the Ottawa River Regulation Planning Board and the Ontario Ministry of Natural Resources - who are responsible for monitoring water levels in our region.
 Check their Web sites for updates and advisories on potential river flooding.

 Help prevent basement flooding and reduce the negative effects of flood damage by making a few simple changes around your home.
 Plan ahead, educate yourself and take some early precautions to prevent water from getting into your home.
 Learn about sewer backups and basement flooding, from general questions to what to do and steps to follow in the case of a basement flood or your sewer backs up.

 The best protection in any emergency is knowing what to do.
 Are you ready?

 If a flood is forecast or imminent in your neighbourhood.

 - Move important papers/documents, electrical appliances and other important belongings to floors above ground level